Liturgical Season

 Worship Leaders Scheduled:

-May 05 6th Sunday of Easter Spence Garvin Service of the Word
+August 16 12th Sunday after Pentecost Spence Garvin Service of the Word